leonhard-s/auraxium/README.md

 - The URL generator used by Auraxium to generate the queries for the object model can also be used on its own.

-    This still requires *some* understanding of the Census API data model, but takes away the syntactic pitfalls involved.
+    This still requires *some* understanding of the Census API data model but takes away the syntactic pitfalls involved.

     It only generates queries, so you will have to pick your own flavour of HTTP library (like [requests](https://requests.readthedocs.io/en/master/) or [aiohttp](https://docs.aiohttp.org/en/stable/)) to make the queries.